 It's a fighting spirit, it's gumption and it's having the guts to get up when life keeps kicking you down.
 It's being proud of who you are even when the world is doing its damndest to tell you otherwise.

 It has been many years since I met that "poor girl".
 I still have my dark days where I fight off the feelings of being cheated.
 I know they will always be there.
 I can't help but feel angry Owen’s beautiful face isn't growing up along side his sister and brother.
-I will always want more time with him but for now I have made a promise to Lauder, Jack and my little Owen.
+I will always want more time with him but for now I have made a promise to Lauder, Jack and Owen.
 As their mother and as a woman I will be brave and live my life with passion & gratitude.
 I will keep fighting and believing in myself.
 I will share our story hoping perhaps it might touch another heart that is suffering a similar journey.

 Owen's life on this earth gave us all an irreplaceable gift of indescribable joy and I truly desire my life to reflect just that.